sdiehl28/baseball-analytics/README.md

 #### Retrosheet Data Dictionary

-A Python script was created to generate the data dictionary for the cwdaily parser and the cwgame parser.
-The results of running this script are at:  data/retrosheet
+The retrosheet_datadictionary.py script will generate a description of the output of the cwdaily and cwgame parsers.

+This script has been run and the descriptions have been saved to:  data/retrosheet

 * cwdaily_datadictionary.txt
 * cwgame_datadictionary.txt